vabene1111/LearningCards/README.md

 A simple django based application to create, share and play online quizzes.
-Everything is based on self control (like learning cards) and is not meant as a actual quiz/test platform.
+Everything is based on self control (like flashcards) and is not meant as a actual quiz/test platform.

 **Features**
 - Create Questions in different courses, chapters and organizations